opds-community/drafts/opds-1.2.md

   <dd>An Atom Feed whose Atom Entries are exclusively OPDS Catalog Entries.</dd>

   <dt>Acquisition Link</dt>
-  <dd>An atom:link element with a relation that begins with "<a href="http://opds-spec.org/acquisition">http://opds-spec.org/acquisition</a>" and refers to the Resource which holds the content of the described Publication or the Resource through which it may be acquired for any OPDS Catalog Entry.
+  <dd>An atom:link element with a relation that begins with `http://opds-spec.org/acquisition` and refers to the Resource which holds the content of the described Publication or the Resource through which it may be acquired for any OPDS Catalog Entry.
 See the Sections Acquisition Relations and Acquiring Publications.
 They are serialized as OPDS Catalog Feed Documents.</dd>

   <dt>Complete Catalog Entry</dt>
   <dd>An OPDS Catalog Entry that includes all known metadata about the described Publication and is referenced by a Partial Catalog Entry.</dd>